mmolimar/kafka-connect-fs/docs/source/filereaders.rst

 FixedWidth is a plain text file reader which distinguishes each column based on the length of each field.

-Its behaviour is the same one for the CSV/TSV file readers regarding the header and the column names.
+Its behaviour is the same one for the CSV / TSV file readers regarding the header and the column names.

 This reader is based on the `Univocity Fixed-Width parser <https://www.univocity.com/pages/univocity_parsers_fixed_width.html#working-with-fixed-width>`__.